top of page

 Cellist Susan Seligman studied with Janos Starker at Indiana University, and received her Master’s degree from Yale University under the tutelage of Aldo Parisot.
 She is Artist-in-Residence and Adjunct Lecturer at SUNY New Paltz.
 As Principal Cellist of the Hudson Valley Philharmonic since 1984, she has appeared as soloist several times.
 In addition to the HVP String Quartet, she performs with La Grand Écurie (an historic instrument ensemble), Innisfree Piano Trio (ensemble in residence at the Poughkeepsie Day School), and the Poné Ensemble for New Music.
 International music festivals in Brazil, France, Italy and Switzerland have welcomed her participation.
 Teaching pupils, whether at Vassar College or in her private studio, completes her life in music.
 She would like to spend all remaining time pulling weeds.

 Principal flutist with the Hudson Valley Philharmonic since 1986, Marcia Gates received her music education at the Eastman School of Music and Ithaca College.
 An active chamber musician in the Hudson Valley, she has appeared frequently as soloist with the Hudson Valley Philharmonic, the Poné Ensemble, and with the Music in the Mountains Festival Orchestra throughout its existence from 1982-1998.
 Ms. Gates was selected by the renowned flutist Julius Baker as a soloist and prize winner in his master classes.
-In addition to her active role as a performer in the Hudson Valley, Ms. Gates recently retired as instrumental music teacher in the Hyde Park Central School District.
+She is an active performer in the Hudson Valley as well as a retired instrumental music teacher in the Hyde Park Central School District.